Thinking about giving avocado to your baby? Read about the health benefits and side effects first

-- Good for the brain: Avocado is considered to be a high fat plant food.
+- Good for the brain: Avocado is considered to be high-fat plant food.
 This is because avocados have an abundance of monounsaturated oleic acid, a healthy fatty acid that is considered to be good for the mental and physical growth of a child.

-- Good for the stomach: Avocados contain soluble fibre, which is good for the stomach and aids in digestion.
-100g of avocado has 7g of fibre.
+- Good for the stomach: Avocados contain soluble fiber, which is good for the stomach and aids in digestion.
+100g of avocado has 7g of fiber.

 - Good for the skin and hair: Avocados contain beta-carotene, which helps produce vitamin A in the body.
 Vitamin A boosts skin and hair health.

-- Good for eye health: Since avocados have high antioxidant content, they help improve eye health and lower the risk of eye diseases like cataract and macular degeneration later in life.
+- Good for eye health: Since avocados have high antioxidant content, they help improve eye health and lower the risk of eye diseases like cataracts and macular degeneration later in life.

 When can you start giving baby avocados?

 Pureed avocado is a great food for babies when they start eating solids.
 This is because of the high fiber and low sugar content in avocados.
 According to a study by Comerford et al, The Role of Avocados in Complementary and Transitional Feeding', published in the journal Nutrients, avocados are nutritionally unique among fruits in that they are lower in sugar and higher in fiber and monounsaturated fatty acids than most other fruits, and they also have the proper consistency and texture for first foods with a neutral flavor spectrum.

 For a 7 to 8-month-old baby, it's advisable to give avocado in the form of a pure.
 As the child grows up, the avocado pulp can be given in small cubes or be made into a salad.